hashicorp/terraform-provider-azurerm/website/docs/r/cost_anomaly_alert.html.markdown

 * `start_date` - (Optional) The start date and time of the Scheduled Action (UTC).
 When not supplied defaults to the current date and time.
 Changing this forces a new resource to be created.

 * `end_date` - (Optional) The end date and time of the Scheduled Action (UTC).
 When not supplied defaults to the current date and time plus 365 days.
-Note you cannot set and end date more than 365 days in the future.
+Note you cannot set an end date more than 365 days in the future.
 Changing this forces a new resource to be created.

 ---